whitefusionhq/crystallized/packages/controllers/README.md

 * [`DeclarativeActionsController`](https://github.com/whitefusionhq/crystallized/tree/main/packages/controllers#using-declarativeactionscontroller) - lets you add action attributes to elements in the light DOM as a way of providing declarative event handlers.

-* [`TargetsController`](https://github.com/whitefusionhq/crystallized/tree/main/packages/controllers#using-targetscontroller) - lets you easily query child nodes in the light DOM using either selectors or explicit attribute-based identifiers. _Docs coming soon!_
+* [`TargetsController`](https://github.com/whitefusionhq/crystallized/tree/main/packages/controllers#using-targetscontroller) - lets you easily query child nodes in the light DOM using either selectors or explicit attribute-based identifiers.

 ----